speakeasy-api/openapi-directory/SDKs/gambitcomm.local/mimic/21.00/typescript/README.md

 * `protocolTodGettime` - Retrieve TOD time
 * `protocolTodSetConfig` - Set the agent's TOD configuration
 * `protocolTodSetTrace` - Set the agent's TOD traffic tracing

+### Valuespace

+* `add` - Add an entry to a table.
+* `evalValue` - Evaluate the values of the specified instance instance for each specified MIB object object and return it as it would through SNMP requests.
+* `getInfo` - Return the syntactical information for the specified object, such as type, size, range, enumerations, and ACCESS.
+* `getInstances` - Display the MIB object instances for the specified object.
+* `getMib` - Return the MIB that defines the specified object.
+* `getName` - Return the symbolic name of the specified object identifier.
+* `getObjects` - Display the MIB objects below the current position
+* `getOid` - Return the numeric OID of the specified object.
+* `getState` - Get the state of a MIB object object.
+* `getValue` - Get a variable in the Value Space.
+* `getVariables` - Display the variables for the specified instance instance for the specified MIB object object
+* `msetValue` - Set multiple variables in the Value Space.
+* `munsetValue` - Unset multiple variables in the Value Space
+* `remove` - Remove an entry from a table.
+* `setState` - Set the state of a MIB object object
+* `setValue` - Set a variable in the Value Space.
+* `splitOid` - Split the numerical OID into the object OID and instance OID.
+* `unsetValue` - Unset a variable in the Value Space in order to free its memory.

+### WEB

 * `protocolWebGetArgs` - Show the agent's WEB argument structure
 * `protocolWebGetConfig` - Show the agent's WEB configuration
 * `protocolWebGetStatistics` - Show the agent's WEB statistics